ThomasArtemius/Comparing-Embedding-Methods/README.md

 # Comparing-Embedding-Methods
-Comparing Embedding Methods for Indonesian Text Classification
+Comparing Embedding Methods for Indonesian Text Classification.
+For this task, we arbitrarily choose only use data from month November, just for efficiency.
+In here we apply FastText, IndoBERT, and mBERT into LSTM; sBERT and TF-IDF in SVM.
+## Results
+### LSTM
+### SVM

 # About the data
 This corpus is derived from several freely accessible Indonesian news website for research purpose only.
 The news websites are: